mjordan/larkm/README.md

 ### Creating the database

-larkm provides an empty sqlite database that you can use, `larkm_template.db`.
+larkm provides an empty sqlite database that you can use, `larkm_template.db` in the extras directory.

 If you want to create your own, run the following commands: